irvingmike/IRV-API/README.md

 > **pollid** - The generated id for the poll
 > **title** - Is the title of the poll.
 > **description** - This is a longer description of the poll.
-> **available - Boolean as to wiether the poll should be accesable to people other than the creator.
+> **available - Boolean as to whether the poll should be accessible to people other than the creator.
 > **choices** - Array of choices for the poll.
 > **creator** - ID of the voter creating the poll.
 > **winner** - Winner of the poll if the poll is complete